 Pour the fennel mixture into a gratin dish.
 Taste and adjust seasoning.
 Stir in the butter and then add the mozzarella, tucking it in between pieces of fennel.
 Sprinkle the Parmesan on top.
 Place the dish in the oven and cook until the cheese melts and bubbles, about 25 minutes.
 Remove from the oven, garnish with fennel fronds or fresh herbs.
 Serve.

 Blood Orange, Beet and Fennel Salad.
-Recipe modified, just a bit.
+Recipe modified, just a bit from a recipe originally by the patron saint of our kitchen, Deborah Madison.

 - 2 medium red beets, tops trimmed